 Alex’s Top 5 WP Plugins

-There is so much nonsense happening on the web today.
+Wordfence is one of the more important WordPress plugins given how much nonsense is happening on the web today.
 Hacking attempts are continuing to rise more and more and more.
 Without superior security functionality on your website, you are leaving yourself wide-open to problems.

 We see it far too often.
 We monitor more than a hundred websites currently, most of which are using Wordfence.
 You would be amazed to see how many attempts from all over the world are happening, whether it be bots, whether it be hackers.
 Without having proper security, you’re leaving yourself open to big issues.